Farshid Guilak: Arts

 In 2008, Guilak's 3D weaving system was exhibited in the Museum of Modern Art (MoMA) as part of a display on "Design and the Elastic Mind", an arts exhibit by Paola Antonelli, seeking to "highlight examples of successful translation of disruptive innovation, examples based on ongoing research, as well as reflections on the future responsibilities of design.
 Of particular interest will be the exploration of the relationship between design and science and the approach to scale."

 Guilak is currently part of a scientific team working with artist Diemut Strebe on the project "Sugababe", a living replica of Vincent van Gogh's ear involving as main technologies tissue engineering, genetic engineering and cell reprogramming.

 Sports

 Guilak is an accomplished racquetball player and has played on the professional circuit in the International Racquetball Tour (IRT) for several years, reaching the top 60 in the world in 2016.
 He was sponsored as a player and coach by Prince Sports-Ektelon racquet sports for decades.
-He served as the coach of the Duke University racquetball team from 2008-2016.
+He served as the coach of the Duke University racquetball team from 2008 to 2016.
 In 2023, he won the national doubles championship title (40+) at the National Masters Racquetball Association tournament.